 • ARTWORK AVAILABLE: As depicted in Photos (variances in final motif will naturally occur).
 Custom artwork requests always welcome!

-• ADDITIONAL INFO: Inside of box is felted; board magnetizes to the box/stand.
+• ADDITIONAL INFO: Inside of box is felted; the reversible board magnetizes to the box/stand.

 • HOW TO PLAY: